PyMVPA/PyMVPA/doc/source/tutorial_meta_classifiers.rst

 that it is possible to enable and access optional information that is offered by particular parts of the processing pipeline.

-However, we still have done little to address one of the major questions in neuroscience research: Where does the information come from?
-One possible approach to this question is the topic of the :ref:`next tutorial part
-<chap_tutorial_searchlight>`.

 ..
 Think about adding a demo of the classifiers warehouse.
   .. exercise::
      Try doing the Z-Scoring before computing the mean samples per category.